About Our Analyses

 According to the United States Geological Survey, as much as 75 percent of the water in some western states are derived from snowmelt.
 Therefore, it is important to track where snow falls and accumulates, to know how much water is stored in snow, and how much solar energy is reflected off clean snow or absorbed by dirty snow, affecting meltwater timing.

-Snow Today website provides daily data images of snow conditions in near real time across the western United States using a combination of satellite data and surface observations.
+The Snow Today website provides daily data images of snow conditions in near-real time across the western United States, Alaska, and western Canada, using a combination of satellite data and surface observations.
 The Snow Today project also provides data and analysis of snow trends across the current season and between seasons.
 Data and analysis include snow-covered area, snow cover days, how much water is stored in snow (snow water equivalent), snow albedo (the brightness of snow), snow radiative forcing (which measures how much the snow absorbs solar energy because of snow impurities such as dust, dirt, or soot), how recent storms or melt events affect these factors, and how the numbers compare to past years.
-NASA also funds Snow Today, which is operated in collaboration with the Institute of Arctic and Alpine Research
+NASA funds Snow Today, which is operated in collaboration with the Institute of Arctic and Alpine Research